NeuroTechX/learn.neurotechedu.com/pages/headsets.md

 <div class="row">
 <div class="large-6 columns" markdown="1">

 The OpenBCI is an open source EEG and can go to a maximum of 16 channels.
-It was originally a 2013 Kickstarter project, but has expanded the original concept to include an opensouce 3D printed cap and will launch a 4 channel board in 2017.
+It was originally a 2013 Kickstarter project, but has expanded the original concept to include an open source 3D printed cap.
+There is also a 4 channel system which can be purchased if you need something cheaper.

 </div>
 <div class="large-6 columns" markdown="1">